WoW Classic Warrior Weapons Guide

 - Annihilator, crafted with Blacksmithing, is a very expensive weapon, but also a very strong tanking weapon, with the added benefit of providing a sizable damage increase to your raid with its armor reducing proc.
 Bashguuder, from Ghok Bashguud, can be used as a less expensive, less powerful version;

-- Draconian Deflector, while not technically a weapon, is the best pre-raid shield you can get.
-Follow it up with Drillborer Disk or Malistar's Defender (for its high armor and block, although the stats are caster oriented) once you get into Molten Core!
+- Draconian Deflector is one of the best pre-raid shields you can get.
+Follow it up with Drillborer Disk or Malistar's Defender (for its high armor, although the stats are caster oriented) once you get into Molten Core, and with Elementium Reinforced Bulwark once you go into Blackwing Lair;

 End-Game Two-Hander Weapons for Warriors in WoW Classic